pwall567/resource-loader/README.md

         headerValue = accessToken,
     )
 ```
-This will cause an "`Authorization`" header to be added to all requests to hosts ending with "`.example.com`" (this is
+This will cause an "`Authorization`" header to be added to all requests to hosts with names ending with
-not a full wildcard mechanism; only the exact name or a name suffix preceded by "`*.`" may be used).
+&ldquo;`.example.com`&rdquo; (standard wildcard rules apply &ndash; `?` matches a single character and `*` matches zero
+or more characters).

 ### Redirection Filter